 - Narrow airways

 - Excessive alcohol use

 - Metabolic syndrome

 - Excessive use of narcotics or sleep aids

 Leading a sedentary lifestyle, being overweight, and smoking are all significant risk factors for developing sleep apnea.
 In some cases, improving your overall health, losing weight, and quitting smoking can lead to sleep apnea being cured.
 You may need to use a CPAP or other treatment in the meantime, though.

 Although not everyone with sleep apnea is overweight, a majority are.
 Excessive weight gain can cause excessive tissue to develop in the back of the throat, which then blocks the airway at night.
 This link between being overweight and having sleep apnea is well documented, and an accepted treatment option is losing weight.

 We know that losing weight can be a difficult and time consuming process.
-An oral appliance can be used during your weight loss journey to help manage your sleep apnea symptoms, with the goal that eventually you will no longer need it since you will be at a healthy weight with normal amounts of soft tissue in the throat.
+An oral appliance can be used during your weight loss journey to help manage your symptoms, with the goal that eventually you will no longer need it since you will be at a healthy weight with normal amounts of soft tissue in the throat.

 Even if your OSA is not completely cured through weight loss, your symptoms should become much less severe and you will be healthier overall.